Summer & Cinnamon

 Instructions

-1. Step 1: In stand mixer, mix together the sourdough discard, warm milk, sugar, melted butter, and yeast until smooth and well combined.
+1. Step 1: In stand mixer, mix together the sourdough discard, warm milk, sugar, melted butter, and yeast until well combined (will be slightly separated at this point)

 1. Step 2: Add the salt, then gradually mix in the flour, starting with 3½ cups.
 Stir until a soft, slightly sticky dough forms, adding more flour a little at a time if needed.
 Knead for 5 minutes.